hellory4n/libtrippin/README.md

 ## Featuring

-- [libtrippin](./trippin) v2.6.0: Most massive library of all time
+- [libtrippin](./trippin): Most massive library of all time
         - C++17 with no external dependencies (only libc/stdc++)
         - Cross-platform (Windows and POSIX)
         - Arenas for memory management
         - Arrays, strings, hashmaps
         - Simple math for games
         - Logging
         - Files/IO
         - Functional errors
         - And more
-- i'll add more eventually
+- [samurai](./samurai): Barely a build system
+        - Literally just a [ninja](https://ninja-build.org/) script generator for Python
+        - 200-ish lines of code you could easily write yourself

 ## Usage